-- Students work on their own plans, with teacher's guidance and/or peers' assistance who provide timely knowledge of results and performance, learning cues and instructions, demonstrations, and most importantly, encouragement and social support. - Students keep learning logs, chart their learning progress and identify problems for discussion with the peers or the teacher or other appropriate people in the same learning community.
+- Planning - After sharing the views of peers and the teacher, students identify their own needs, strengths and weaknesses, and develop realistic but challenging plans to achieve the goals. - Implementation - Students work on their own plans, with teacher's guidance and/or peers' assistance who provide timely knowledge of results and performance, learning cues and instructions, demonstrations, and most importantly, encouragement and social support. - Students keep learning logs, chart their learning progress and identify problems for discussion with the peers or the teacher or other appropriate people in the same learning community. - Evaluation - Students reflect on their learning experience based on the learning logs and feedback received from the peers and teacher. - The peers and teacher share with students their joy of achievement.

-Evaluation

-- Students reflect on their learning experience based on the learning logs and feedback received from the peers and teacher. - The peers and teacher share with students their joy of achievement.